hamishwp/Nhanes2021/NHANES-BP-Appendix.knit.md

 \end{tabular}
 \end{table}

 Please note that the last four elements of this list, the precision values, were only carried out to ensure model consistency with the use of standard deviation instead.
-Note as well that the \(\Delta\) covariates, representing the medium-term variability, enter into the log relative risk sum as an \textbf{absolute value}.
+Note as well that the $\Delta$ covariates, representing the medium-term variability, enter into the log relative risk sum as an **absolute value**.

 For the parametrization of this model, we assume that the Gompertz parameters and the parameters in the linear predictor term have prior distributions as follows:
 \begin{equation}\label{priorsS}